11081999/100DaysOfMLCode/Code/Log.md

 **Notes** : Felt inspired, I decided to do another of the planned activities.

 **Today's Progress** : Did a simple Linear regression and plotted the test data along with the trained data.
+I also added a calculation fro the R^2 and its use.
+I have also determined that I must enlist on further courses so that my ML knowledge enhances exponentially with time.

 **Thoughts** : This dataset in particular didn´t needed some kind of encoding or fill missing values.
-It was fairly easy to do the liner regression though further mathematical understanding of the algorithm is recomended for my future self.
+It was fairly easy to do the linear regression, though, further mathematical understanding of the algorithm is recomended for my future self.

 **Useful resources**<br>
 [Web page 1](https://www.unite.ai/what-is-linear-regression/)<br>